snugel/cas-offinder/README.md

   First, download CMake here (http://www.cmake.org/cmake/resources/software.html).
   If you use Ubuntu linux, you can also install it via apt-get.
   (apt-get install cmake)

   Checkout the source code of Cas-OFFinder with Git client, or download it manually on github website.

-  Now, launch terminal (on Windows, press `[Windows key]+r` and enter `cmd`) and type the following to build Cas-OFFinder.
+  In POSIX environment (g++ should be pre-installed), launch terminal and type the following to build Cas-OFFinder:

-  In POSIX environment (g++ should be pre-installed):

       cmake -G "Unix Makefiles"
       make

-  On Windows (Visual Studio should be pre-installed):
+  On Windows (Visual Studio should be pre-installed), launch 'Visual Studio Command Prompt', (You can find it under 'Start menu' - 'Microsoft Visual Studio xxxx' - 'Visual Studio Tools') and type the following.
+(Assuming that cmake binary is installed in 'C:\Program Files (x86)\CMake 2.8\bin'):

-      cmake -G "NMake Makefiles"
+      "C:\Program Files (x86)\CMake 2.8\bin\cmake.exe" -G "NMake Makefiles"
       nmake

   Then cas-offinder binary will be generated.
 Copy it wherever you want.